Gluten Free Baked Doughnuts

 Takes 30 minutes.
 Makes 12.

 Here is my super simple recipe for delicious and gluten free baked doughnuts.
-Not only are they easy and quick to make, but they are also a one bowl recipe!
-Minimal dishes is important to me.
+Not only are they easy and quick to make, but they also require minimal dishes - which is important to me.
 I have even made a video for this recipe, please check it out below!

 Most of these ingredients are things you should have in your gluten free cupboard already, gluten free flour, milk, eggs, baking powder, sugar and chocolate.
 This recipe doesn't even contain xanthan gum!
 I also use sprinkles for decorating.
 If you would like to use sprinkles, just make sure you are double checking that they are gluten free as a lot of them contain or may contain gluten!
 They type I'm using are from Sainsburys.